 - Head-to-toe assessments- knowledge of normal vs. abnormal findings.

-- Management of patients on ventilators, bubble CPAP, high flow NC and NC with the use of O2 blenders.
+- Management of patients on ventilators, bubble CPAP, high flow NC, and NC with the use of O2 blenders.

-- Monitors v/s and initiates corrective actions whenever the patient displays adverse symptoms, communicates patients’ condition with care team.
+- Monitors v/s and initiates corrective actions whenever the patient displays adverse symptoms, communicates patients’ condition with the care team.

-- Provided care for critically ill patients on a 16 bed unit.
+- Provided care for critically ill patients on a 16-bed unit.

 - Set up, operate, or monitor invasive equipment and devices such as endotracheal tube and tracheotomy equipment, mechanical ventilators, catheters, central lines, nasogastric and orogastric tubes.